bhaskardua/FSWD-Project-7-Neighborhood-Map/README.md

 The app shows nearby restaurants and bars, including their address, phone number and website.

-Scroll the map to your desired location and it will load the nearby restaurants and bars.

 It also allows you to further filter the nearby locations by entering a search text.

 The list of locations is sourced from [Google Maps](https://maps.google.com) data and information on the locations is provide by [Foursquare](http://www.foursquare.com).